The world's first AF anamorphic lens | Shop now >

 QBilson |

 Besides choosing the right lens, understanding basic shooting techniques is equally important.
 A key aspect is mastering aperture, shutter speed, and ISO, which together are called the exposure triangle.
-The aperture controls the amount of light entering the camera and affects the depth of field, making it especially important for portrait photography.
+The aperture controls the amount of light entering the camera and affects depth of field, making it especially important for portrait photography.
 The shutter speed determines how motion is captured – fast speeds freeze action, while slower speeds create motion blur.
-ISO affects the sensor’s light sensitivity, with higher values helpful in low light but possibly causing image noise.
+ISO affects the sensor’s light sensitivity, with higher values helpful in low light but potentially causing image noise.